 Students learn about rhythm and instruments through a fun variety of activities that support musical growth and exploration.
 They experiment with xylophones, castanets, maracas, mini pianos, triangles, drums, tambourines, and bells as they learn about sounds, patterns, and performance.
 Music and dance activities help them understand tempo, genre, and other musical constructs.
 They’re also introduced to classical music, cultural music, and basic notation.

 Kindergartners are introduced to William Shakespeare and the Globe theatre, and they perform their own abridged version of Macbeth in the school’s annual Shakespeare Festival.
-They also sing and dance on stage at the Wheeler Opera House in the All-School Play.
 Drama classes feature activities and games to increase their awareness of movement as a means of expression.
 They develop a rudimentary understanding of stage voice and have many opportunities for public speaking throughout the year.